openvswitch/ovs/Documentation/intro/install/afxdp.rst

 - ``libbpf`` and ``libxdp`` (if version of ``libbpf`` if higher than ``0.6``).

+- Linux kernel v5.4+ or a nominally older distribution kernel that has required features backported.

 - Linux kernel XDP support, with the following options (required)

   * CONFIG_BPF=y